-5.1.
-What if something goes wrong?

-- You should inform participants how complaints will be handled and what the process is.
-You should provide contact details of a member of the research team for the participants to contact should they have any concerns. - You should also include the full contact details of someone independent of the research team for complaints (e.g. the Research Integrity and Governance Office).
+- 5.1.
+What if something goes wrong? - You should inform participants how complaints will be handled and what the process is.
+You should provide contact details of a member of the research team for the participants to contact should they have any concerns. - You should also include the full contact details of someone independent of the research team for complaints (e.g. ethics@surrey.ac.uk and/or integrity@surrey.ac.uk).